bitlogik/uniblow/docs/LinuxDev.md

 Additionally, there are specific instructions and scripts to build uniblow binaries for the Windows, Debian/Ubuntu and MacOS platforms in the [Build document](Build.md).

-When running from the source files, for ETH testnets, you can put your Infura key in ETHwallet.

 ## Run on Linux

 This document presents instructions how to run uniblow from source on the following Linux flavors :